j1o2h3n/-2D-2FPCA/README.md

 ## Algorithm implementation

+This is the code I completed in May 2019.
 The algorithm program is written in Matlab language and runs the (2D)^2FPCA.m file.

 Note: You need to modify the dataset reading position in the code.